Yevgeny Prigozhin: Prigozhin as a populist critic

 Within a few months, Prigozhin underwent a metamorphosis, beginning to position himself as a "truth teller", ready to speak the unpleasant truth and to criticize the Russian leadership in the harshest terms.
 In addition to his rhetoric against the Ministry of Defense, Prigozhin also had a conflict with the leadership of the Chechen Republic, and personally with its Head, Ramzan Kadyrov.

 By June 2023, Prigozhin was aiming for the image of the "people's hero of the Special Military Operation".
 In May 2023, according to Russian opinion polls, the sociological service Russian Field noted that Prigozhin "is fighting not only on the external front, but also on the internal front, actively earning recognition and a rating.
 And he converts the former into the latter very well".
 According to Russian sociologists and political scientists, Prigozhin increased his visibility "through a combination of aggressive marketing and specific achievements," in particular the capture of Bakhmut, and since Bakhmut was the only major capture of the Russian army in many months, "the public could not ignore such an achievement".

 By June 2023, Prigozhin had begun making regular statements that were not allowed for any other public figure in Russia.
 Journalists noted that many of his statements would have resulted in criminal charges against other people.
 This period witnessed a surge in his popularity among the Russian populace, particularly among nationalists.
 In a May survey conducted by the Levada Center, respondents were asked to identify the politicians they trusted the most, and for the first time, Prigozhin emerged as one of the top ten names on the list, marking a notable shift in his public perception from non-political to a political figure.

 The Dutch political scientist Cas Mudde described Prigozhin's "program" as a radical populist movement.
 The general principles of such a movement: a rigid division of society into "good people" and "bad elite", a demand (and promise) to save the nation, and authoritarian methods of implementing these slogans.

-Prigozhin has been described as being member of the "war party" within Russia's leadership, a group of hardliners in support of the Russian invasion of Ukraine, but critical of what they see as ineffective or incompetent prosecution of the war by the Russian government.
+Prigozhin was described as being member of the "war party" within Russia's leadership, a group of hardliners in support of the Russo-Ukrainian war, but critical of what they see as ineffective or incompetent prosecution of the war by the Russian government.